Miracle Violence Connection

-The Miracle Violence Connection was a professional wrestling tag team consisting of "Dr. Death" Steve Williams and Terry "Bam Bam" Gordy.
+The Miracle Violence Connection were a professional wrestling tag team consisting of "Dr. Death" Steve Williams and Terry "Bam Bam" Gordy.

 History

 Jim Crockett Promotions (1987)

 The team originally formed on July 9, 1987, in Jim Crockett Promotions, defeating Dick Murdoch and Eddie Gilbert.
 They would wrestle six times together, all against Gilbert and Murdoch, winning every match but the last one, which Gilbert and Murdoch won, before disbanding.
+Gordy went to All Japan Pro Wrestling while Williams stayed for the transition from Bill Watts's old UWF into JCP, before moving to New Japan Pro Wrestling and then jumping to All Japan himself in 1990.